 DON: That’s what the money is for!

-I would call this good dramatic television if it weren’t for people, some of whom appear to be business leaders, that champion Draper’s obstinate and caustic approach to management.
-With this example in mind, I’d like to pose a question: If a leader’s concern is managing so-called “ungrateful” employees, what kind of model of gratitude do you actually provide through your leadership style?
+I would call this good dramatic television if it weren’t for people who champion Draper’s obstinate and caustic approach to management.
+What kind of model of gratitude do you actually provide through your leadership style?

 Whether we admit it openly or not, everyone likes personal recognition, especially when it is in front of your peers.
 A salary or other form of payment is not an “open and shut” substitute for acts of gratitude.
 The mistake that CEOs and business leaders make is confusing simple appreciation as an “unnecessary” INCENTIVE because they are getting paid.
 Showing gratitude beyond just paying an employee builds human connections by appreciating human actions, thus harnessing powerful forces of collaboration, engagement, and innovation throughout a business.